 Some of the key services included in a WordPress maintenance plan are:

-• Security insights and malware scans: Service providers configure firewalls, scan for vulnerabilities and recommend mitigation strategies.
+- Security insights and malware scans: Configure firewalls, scan for vulnerabilities, and recommend fixes.

 The Cost of Neglecting Your WordPress Site